awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 ## Monorepo custom headers<a name="monorepo-custom-headers"></a>

-When you specify custom headers for an app in a monorepo, be aware of the following set up requirements:
+When you specify custom headers for an app in a monorepo, be aware of the following setup requirements:
 + There is a specific YAML format for a monorepo\.
 For the correct syntax, see [Custom header YAML format](#custom-header-YAML-format)\.
 + You can specify custom headers for an application in a monorepo using the **Custom headers** section of the AWS Management Console\.
 Note that you must redeploy your application to apply the new custom headers\.
 + As an alternative to using the console, you can specify custom headers for an app in a monorepo in a `customHttp.yml` file\.
 You must save the `customHttp.yml` file in the root of your repo and then redeploy the application to apply the new custom headers\.
-Custom headers specified in the `customHttp.yml` file will override any custom headers specified using the **Custom headers** section of the AWS Management Console\.
+Custom headers specified in the `customHttp.yml` file override any custom headers specified using the **Custom headers** section of the AWS Management Console\.

 ## Security headers example<a name="example-security-headers"></a>